MicrosoftDocs/memdocs/memdocs/intune/fundamentals/free-trial-sign-up.md

   - highpri
 ---

-# Quickstart: Try Microsoft Intune for free
+# Try Microsoft Intune for free

 Microsoft Intune helps you protect your workforce's corporate data by managing devices and apps.
-In this quickstart, you will create a free subscription to try Intune in a test environment.
+In this topic, you will create a free subscription to try Intune in a test environment.

 Intune provides mobile device management (MDM) and mobile app management (MAM) from a secure cloud-based service that is administered using the Microsoft Endpoint Manager admin center.
 Using Intune, you ensure your workforce's corporate resources (data, devices, and apps) are correctly configured, accessed, and updated, meeting your company's compliance policies and requirements.